REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Action Language and Histories

-\item \textbf{Encoding of statements of $\mathcal{D}$:} for this encoding we need two steps that stand for the beginning and the end of a transition.
-This is sufficient for describing a single transition; however, we later describe longer chains of events and let steps range over $[0,n]$ for some constant $n$.
-To allow an easier generalization of the program, we encode steps by using constant $n$ for the maximum number of steps, as follows:
+\item \textbf{Encoding of statements of $\mathcal{D}$:} To define transitions of our diagram we need two time-steps that stand for the beginning and the end of a transition.
+We would like, however, to later use the rules of our program to describe longer chains of events.
+To make this possible we introduce a symbolic constant $n$ and allow time-steps of the program to range over $[0, max\_step]$.
+This is expressed by statement: